-Code Command Default Keystrokes Description то Toggle fold Edit: Open/Close outlined blocks (by default, outlines are shown) TVB Toggle view stops Edit/Trace : Toggle display of an additional column at the left-hand side of the window in which break-points can be set/unset.
-Hiding this column does not remove any previously-set break-points.
-TVO Toggle view outline Edit: Toggle code folding/outlining for control structures (including : Section structures) and functions.
+Code Command Default Keystrokes Description TVO Toggle view outline Edit: Toggle code folding/outlining for control structures (including:Section structures) and functions.
 When toggled, existing code in an open Edit window is automatically updated to reflect the new rules.
-TFR Refresh threads Debug information window: Forces a refresh of the Threads area (see section 5.1.7).
-UC Up Cursor Up Arrow Move cursor up one character UL Up Limit Linux: Ctrl + Home Mac: Session: Move cursor to top left corner of Session log Edit: Move cursor to top left corner of content US Up Screen Linux: Page Up Mac: Fn + Up Arrow Win: Page Up Move cursor up one screen VAL Evaluate selection or name Edit : Evaluate the selected expression or name and display the result in the Session window.
-WI Weak interrupt Ctrl + PauseBreak Suspend code execution at the start of the next line (generally after completing execution of the statement currently being processed) WSE Toggle Workspace Explorer Toggle display of the workspace explorer (see section 5.1.6) to the left of the Session window ZM Toggle maximise Edit window Toggle active Edit window between current size and full Session size
+TFR Refresh threads Debug information window : Forces a refresh of the Threads area (see Section 5.1.7) UC Up cursor Up Arrow Move cursor up one character UL Up limit Linux: Ctrl + Home macOS: + Up Arrow Windows: Ctrl + Home Session: Move cursor to top left corner of Session log Edit: Move cursor to top left corner of content US Up screen Linux: Page Up macOS: Fn + Up Arrow Windows: Page Up Move cursor up one screen VAL Evaluate selection or name Edit : Evaluate the selected expression or name and display the result in the Session window.
+WI Weak interrupt Ctrl + PauseBreak Suspend code execution at the start of the next line (generally after completing execution of the statement currently being processed) WSE Toggle Workspace Explorer Toggle display of the workspace explorer (see Section 5.1.6) to the left of the Session window